Mike Foster (American politician)

-Murphy James Foster Jr. (July 11, 1930 – October 4, 2020) was an American businessman and politician who served as the 53rd governor of Louisiana from 1996 to 2004.
+Murphy James "Mike" Foster Jr. (July 11, 1930 – October 4, 2020) was an American businessman and politician who served as the 53rd governor of Louisiana from 1996 to 2004.

 Early life and career

-Murphy James Foster Jr. was born in Franklin, the seat of government of St. Mary Parish.
+Murphy James Foster Jr. was born on 11 July 1930 in Franklin, the seat of government of St. Mary Parish.
 His father, also named Murphy James Foster, was an area sugar planter and owner of oil and natural gas lands, whose own father was Murphy J. Foster Sr., who was Louisiana governor from 1892 to 1900 and a U.S. Senator from 1901 to 1913.

 Foster attended public high school in Franklin, graduated from Louisiana State University in Baton Rouge in 1952 with a Bachelor of Science in chemistry, and Southern University Law Center with a Juris Doctor in 2004, the year he left the governorship.
 He became an Eagle Scout in the Boy Scouts of America in 1946 and was a recipient of the Distinguished Eagle Scout Award.
 He was a member of Delta Kappa Epsilon fraternity (Zeta Zeta chapter) and The Friars.
 He joined the Air Force and served in the Korean War.
 By the time Mike Foster entered politics, he had already become a wealthy sugar planter and owner of a construction firm.
 He resided at Oaklawn Manor, an antebellum plantation mansion in Franklin.